register_dispatch(..., priority=10, when=[

 fail(...)

-2. Map the remote address. map_shared_rank (PTX mapa) translates a local shared pointer into the destination CTA’s window — applied to both the destination buffer pointer and the mbarrier:
+2. Map the remote address.
+T.ptx.mapa.u64 translates a local shared pointer into the destination CTA’s window — applied to both the destination buffer pointer and the mbarrier (mapa writes into a declared register, so the mapped addresses live in a small local scratch buffer):

 3. Issue one bulk copy per chunk.
 Fully contiguous → a single instruction; a strided region loops over the outer (non-contiguous) extents, re-deriving the chunk’s offsets each step: